Pick

 Oversize lenses may be back in fashion, but they’re more then just stylish—they also offer more protection for your eyes and the skin around them.
 Shades that curve or wrap around the sides are even better, because they keep sunlight from sneaking in through the sides.
 It’s also wise to wear a wide-brimmed hat when in the sun, which should stop light from entering into the eye area from above.

-Oakley is known for high eye protection for the
+Oakley is known for high eye protection for the active sunglasses wearer. |

 Consider extra features